erkghlerngm44/r-anime-soulmate-finder/README.md

-                        how many bytes to hold in buffer before writing to file (default: 512). assume the average row to be written is around 30-35 bytes
+                        how many bytes to hold in buffer before writing to file (default: 512). assume the average row to be written is around 30-35 bytes -t TIMEOUT, --timeout TIMEOUT
+                        terminate the script after a specified amount of time (in seconds), if the comment source hasn't already been fully processed by then (default: never)
 ```

 **NOTE: The `python3` part may be different for you, depending on your OS and/or Python install.